 The clubhouse was built in 1911 as the Casa del Rey Golf and Country Clubhouse.
 It closed in 1930 and then re-opened again in 1935 as the Pogonip Country Club.
 It was during this time that the golf course was converted to polo grounds.
 In 1936, a pool was built next to the clubhouse but it was filled in at some point during the mid 80's.
 The outline of the pool is still visible today.
 There were also tennis courts constructed which are still there, however they're overgrown with vegetation and have been unplayable for sometime.
 Today, the clubhouse is part of the 416 acre Pogonip park and trail system and provides spectacular views of the city of Santa Cruz down below.
 For the film, only the exterior of the clubhouse was used.
 The interior shots of Grandpa's house were filmed on stage 15 at Warner Bros.
 Studios.

-An old photo of the clubhouse, when it had a pond in front.
+A vintage photo of the clubhouse, when it had a pond in front.

 A recent photo of the tennis courts, which is basically now a blackberry patch.